kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

   4. attach pin GND on PiPico to GND pin on bme688,
   5. depending on what else is attached to I2C, there is a secondary address for bme688 (see config.yml).

-> [!TIP]
+> [!NOTE]
 > We are treating the bme688 as if it was a LED light, will need to pull this pin (22) HIGH to power it.

-> The Raspberry Pi-Pico 2W does not have a STEMMA QT/QWIIC connector on the controller but the BME688 has it.
+The Raspberry Pi-Pico 2W does not have a STEMMA QT/QWIIC connector on the controller but the BME688 has it.
-> We use the STEMMA QT / Qwiic JST SH 4-pin Cable with female connector.
+We use the STEMMA QT / Qwiic JST SH 4-pin Cable with female connector.
 The pinout on the connector is:
->  RED -> 3.3VDC,
+-  RED -> 3.3VDC,
->  BLK -> GND,
+-  BLK -> GND,
->  BLU -> I2C SDA,
+-  BLU -> I2C SDA,
->  YEL -> I2C SCL.
+-  YEL -> I2C SCL.
-> This sensor has a heater, it should have a break-in period and a scan period meeting the requirements of Bosch for accuracy.
+This sensor has a heater, it should have a break-in period and a scan period meeting the requirements of Bosch for accuracy.
 Check Bosch website for further information.

 On communicating with Adafruit IO's MQTT:
   1. SSL=True is needed to use port 8883 for secured connection (there is a version of umqtt.Simple that imports uSSL which doesn't work in this firmware.)